randyjama/movie-night-app/docs/setup.md

 - **Develop your React.js frontend components and pages.**
 - **Build your React Native mobile app screens and navigation.**
 - **Implement authentication, database interactions, and API integrations.**

----

-If you encounter any issues during setup or need further assistance with specific steps, feel free to ask!